 - Skim the index for topics with the most page references.
 Do the topics with the most page references pertain to your research question?

 ACTIVITY: Follow a Title’s Clues for Relevance

-Instructions: Now you can practice evaluating for relevance beyond the title.
-In the previous activity, you evaluated for currency and relevance the tittles of three sources for the research question: How does “prospect theory” in behavioral economics help explain medical doctors’ decisinos to favor surgery or radiation to cure cancer in patients?
+Your research question is: How does “prospect theory” in behavioral economics help explain medical doctors’ decisions to favor surgery or radiation to cure cancer in patients?

 As usual, your information needs are: